-- 1 Select an object.

-- 2 In the toolbox, click the Mesh fill tool

-- 3 Type the number of columns in the top portion of the Grid size box on the property bar.

-- 4 Type the number of rows in the bottom portion of the Grid size box on the property bar, and press Enter.

-- 5 Adjust the grid nodes on the object.
+- 1 Select an object. - In the toolbox, click the Mesh fill tool +. - 3 Type the number of columns in the top portion of the Grid size box on the property bar. - 4 Type the number of rows in the bottom portion of the Grid size box on the property bar, and press Enter. - 5 Adjust the grid nodes on the object.

-Add a node or an intersection Click once within a grid, and click the Add intersection button on the property bar.
+Add a node or an intersection

+Click once within a grid, and click the Add intersection button on the property bar.

 You can also add a node or an intersection by double-clicking within a grid.

-Remove a node or an intersection Click a node, and click the Delete nodes button e on the property bar.
-Shape the mesh fill Drag a node to a new location.
-Remove the mesh fill Click the Clear mesh button 😱 on the property bar.
+Click a node, and click the Delete nodes button property bar.

+Click a node, and click the Delete nodes button property bar.

+Shape the mesh fill

+Drag a node to a new location.

+Click the Clear mesh button on the property bar.

+384 | CorelDRAW 2018 User Guide

+Remove the mesh fill